DeForge-Labs/library/GUIDE.md

         content: "base64 of the image"
     },
     desc: "Optional node description",
+    credits: 0, // Amount of deforge credits to be used by the node
     inputs: [
         { name: "Name", type: "NodeType", desc: "" },
     ],